Bus driver promises safety in heartwarming speech before ride from Kelowna to Merritt - The Golden StarThe Golden Star

 An Ebus driver assured his passengers that he would get them safely from Kelowna to Merritt, no matter how much longer it takes.

-“All I care about is your safety,” said the driver, who was recorded by @lexiireid on TikTok, before embarking on the snowy voyage.
+“All I care about is your safety,” said the driver, who was recorded by Lexi Reid, @lexiireid on TikTok, before embarking on the snowy voyage.

 “It’s bad weather, it’s winter, I don’t care how long it takes to get there… I’m not going to risk your lives,” said the driver.